MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

   </tr>
   <tr>
     <td> This method is called when a user chooses to export their Student Calendar information into an external calendar.
 The method calls on the UI Controller class
 	to export calendar events.
 If the process is successful it displays a success message to the user.
-If there is an error an error message is displayed.</td>
+If there is an error an error message is displayed.

+Parameters:
+None

+Return:
+None</td>
   </tr>
 </tr>
 <tr>